phlowers/mechaphlowers/docs/user_guide/ug_section_study.md

 ### Automatic rollback

-If the solver fails during `solve_adjustment()` or `solve_change_state()`, the engine state is automatically restored to the snapshot taken before the solve was attempted.
+If the solver fails during `solve_change_state()`, the engine state is automatically restored to the snapshot taken before the solve was attempted.
 A `SolverError` is still raised so you can handle it:

 ```python
 from mechaphlowers.entities.errors import SolverError